marisks/blog/src/documents/posts/2016-08-29-service-api-for-customers-carts-and-orders-released.html.md

 ---

 <p class="lead">
-EPiServer released Service API some time ago but it was missing an API for Customers, Carts and Order.
-We at [Geta](http://geta.no/) have now released additional Service API endpoints for this Commerce functionality.
 For more information see my company's blog on <a href="http://geta.no/blogg/service-api-for-customers-carts-and-orders-released/">geta.no</a>.
 </p>